Famous Painters – Hand-Painted Reproductions

 34- Gustave Courbet (1819–1877)

-Leader of realism, he painted everyday life without idealization, causing scandal with works like L’Origine du monde.
+As a leader of realism, he painted everyday life without idealization, causing scandal with works like The Origin of the World.

 See the collection - 543 works